Dark Reel

-Dark Reel is a 2008 horror/comedy film starring Tiffany Shepis, Edward Furlong, Mercedes McNab, Alexandra Holden, Tony Todd and Lance Henriksen and directed by Josh Eisenstadt.
+Dark Reel is a 2008 horror starring Tiffany Shepis, Edward Furlong, Agung Bagus, Tony Snegoff, Mercedes McNab, Alexandra Holden, Barry Ford, Tony Todd and Lance Henriksen and directed by Josh Eisenstadt.

 Plot

 After his girlfriend leaves him, lonely horror movie buff Adam Waltz moves to Los Angeles to be closer to her.
 There he lands a walk-on role in studio chief Connor Pritchett's latest cinematic schlockfest, Pirate Wench.
 One night, a killer starts stalking the set, and before long bodies are piling up.
 On the downside, it wreaks havoc with the film's budget.
 On the upside, Adam's part keeps getting bigger and bigger.
 With ace police detectives Shields and LaRue on the case, everyone hopes the mystery will be solved quickly.
 But when Adam begins seeing the ghost of an actress who died fifty years ago, there may be more to this serial killing spree than a psycho with a taste for torture.